 Sobhgol SS, Charandabee SM.
 Related factors of urge, stress, mixed urinary incontinence, and overactive bladder in reproductive age women in Tabriz, Iran: a cross-sectional study.
 Int Urogynecol J Pelvic Floor Dys Function.
 2008;19(3):367-373.

-3/5/2013 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Boyle R, Hay-Smith EJ, Cody JD, et al. Pelvic floor muscle training for prevention and treatment of urinary and faecal incontinence in antenatal and postnatal women.
-Cochrane Database Syst Rev. 2012 Oct 17;10:CD007471.
+3/5/2013 DynaMed Plus Systematic Literature Surveillancehttp://www.dynamed.com/topics/dmp~AN~T900573/Urinary-incontinence-in-women: Boyle R, Hay-Smith EJ, Cody JD, et al. Pelvic floor muscle training for prevention and treatment of urinary and faecal incontinence in antenatal and postnatal women.
+Cochrane Database Syst Rev. 2012;10:CD007471.